BabakRaeisi/BabakRaeisi/README.md

--this is Babak a proficient programmer in GameDevelopment and Dotnet.
-I am enthusiastic about Cloud computing & DevOps and IoT which I am planning to learn in the coming future.
+Hey, I’m Babak—a skilled software engineer and game developer with a strong passion for Cloud Computing, DevOps, and IoT, which I’m actively diving into.
+Beyond coding, I’m also a certified 3D artist for video games, with a sharp eye for detail and a love for modeling.

-Other than that I am certified 3D artist for video games since I am in love with modeling and I have eye for details.
+I thrive in programming, SDLC, and teamwork, bringing solid problem-solving skills to the table.
+Whether it’s writing clean code, optimizing workflows, or collaborating on projects, I’m all about delivering high-quality results.

 -Artstation portfolio :https://www.artsation.com/b4k
 -linkedin :https://www.linkedin.com/in/babak-raeisi-a75782144/